Passivation

 Modern electric vehicles (EVs) utilize stainless steel in battery cooling plates and structural battery enclosures.
 Passivation ensures these components maintain thermal conductivity and structural integrity over the vehicle’s lifespan [Source: SAE International].

-As a digital manufacturing partner, LAVA3DP integrates passivation into a seamless workflow.
+As a digital manufacturing partner, LAVA integrates passivation into a seamless workflow.
 We do not treat it as an afterthought but as an integral step in the custom parts journey.

-- Citric vs. Nitric: We utilize both methods.
-While Nitric acid is traditional, we often employ citric acid passivation for its environmental safety and superior performance on complex geometries, as supported by research from the Electrochemical Society.
+• Citric vs. Nitric: We utilize both methods.
+While Nitric acid is traditional, we often employ citric acid passivation for stainless steel for its environmental safety and superior performance on complex geometries, supported by precision surface engineering principles and research from the Electrochemical Society.

-- Validation: Every batch is validated using water immersion, humidity testing, or copper sulfate testing to verify the absence of free iron prior to shipment.
+• Validation: Every batch is validated using water immersion, humidity testing, or copper sulfate testing to verify the absence of free iron prior to shipment.
+Our process follows ISO quality controlled finishingmanufacturing quality assurance, and certified metal finishing process standards.

 To contextualize the cost-benefit analysis, the following chart compares the “Cost of Prevention” (Passivation) versus the “Cost of Failure” (Corrosion Repair/Replacement) across three key industries.